No 1: A correctly fitting cycle helmet MUST be worn when riding on any stage.

-No4: Ensure that you are self-sufficient in the event of a flat tyre, other technical or personal items.
-Cycling gloves, padded shorts, water bottle, cycle pump, spare tubes, cycle repair tools, mobile phone and sunscreen are considered ESSENTIAL items.
-Please carry your phone!
+No 5: Cycling gloves, padded shorts, water bottle, cycle pump, spare tubes, cycle repair tools, mobile phone and sunscreen are considered ESSENTIAL items.
+Please secure your phone!

-No5: Ride of way – This concept applies to all mountain bikers around the world.
-If you are walking on a section because it is too technical, or you are tired, you must give way to those riding.
+No 6: Ride of way – This concept applies to all mountain bikers around the world.
+If you are walking on a section because it is too technical or you are tired, you must give way to those riding.
 If you are behind someone pushing, simply ask them for 'ride of way'.

-No8: Disqualifications & Penalties - Riders may be disqualified at the discretion of the organisers for any one or more of the following reasons including, but not limited to: Riding at any point on any stage without a helmet, bad sportsmanship or malicious behaviour and/or damaging the environment.
+No 9: Disqualifications & penalties - Riders may be disqualified at the discretion of the organisers for any one or more of the following reasons including, but not limited to, riding at any point on any stage without a helmet, bad sportsmanship or malicious behaviour and/or damaging the environment.

-No9: Membership of AMREF - the Flying Doctor - is highly recommended.
-Any medical costs, apart from Tropic Air pick up, must be covered by the participant, as part of the signed disclaimer.
+No 10: Membership of AMREF - the Flying Doctor - is COMPULSORY.
+In the event of an accident, all medical costs must be covered by the participant as per the signed disclaimer.

-No10: Attach you bike number to the FRONT of your bike and do not swap bikes.
+No 11: Attach your bike number to the FRONT of your bike and do not swap bikes.

 Please check your race map and colour.
 Critical junctions are manned by marshals wearing high-vis vests, minor junctions are marked with signs and/or white chalk arrows, white chalk blobs or tape to guide you.
 There are motorcycle route openers, motorcycle roving monitors and a sweeper vehicle with a medic.

-Beware of traffic on public roads, especially at the crossing of the main tarmac road @ Kisima.
+Beware of traffic on public roads, especially at the crossing of the main tarmac road at Kisima.

 BE CONSTANTLY ALERT FOR WILD ANIMALS ESPECIALLY ELEPHANTS, RHINO AND BUFFALO WHICH ARE EVERYWHERE.